glpi-project/android-inventory-library/README.md

 ## Documentation

-We maintain a detailed documentation of the project on its [website](http://flyve.org/android-inventory-library/).
+We maintain a detailed documentation of the project on the website, check the [How-tos](http://flyve.org/android-inventory-library/howtos/) and [Development](http://flyve.org/android-inventory-library/) section.

 ## Versioning